vikpawar22/DMDD_Ass3/README.md

-### 10. Which player has the highest points from each team?
+### 10. Which players have the highest points from each team?

 SQL Statement:
 	SELECT DISTINCT(PLayer),MAX(Points), Team